Single-warning445/SMTP-server/README.md

 6. **Parsing**: Email is parsed using `mailparse` crate
 7. **Storage Decision**:
    - If recipient is in `private_email` table → Store in PostgreSQL `emails` table
-   - Otherwise → Store in PostgreSQL as temporary email + create Supabase inbox
+   - Otherwise → Store in PostgreSQL as temporary email + create PostgreSQL inbox entry
 8. **Response**: Server responds with `250 Ok: Message accepted`

 ### Domain Whitelisting

-The server **only accepts emails** for domains listed in Supabase `domains` table.
+The server **only accepts emails** for domains listed in the configured domain source (Supabase `domains` table if enabled, otherwise accepts all domains).
 This prevents abuse and unauthorized usage.

 **Wildcard support**: